dalmo1991/superflexPy/doc/components.rst

 A :code:`Linker` is an element that can be used to connect multiple elements upstream to multiple elements downstream without mixing fluxes.

-Its usefulness is due to the fact that in SuperflexPy the structure of the unit is defined as an ordered list of elements.
-This means that if we want to connect the first element of a layer with the second element of the following layer (e.g., E1 with E4, in the example above) we have to put an additional layer in between that contains a linker that direct the fluxes to the proper downstream element.
+Linkers are useful in SuperflexPy because the structure of the unit is defined as an ordered list of elements.
+This means that if we want to connect the first element of a layer to the second element of the following layer (e.g., direct the output from upstream element E1 to downstream element E4, in the example above) we have to insert an additional intermediate layer with a linker that directs the fluxes to the correct downstream element.
 Further details on the organization of the units in layers are presented in section :ref:`unit`.

 Transparent
 ...........